 There is a posture that almost everyone reading this is in right now.
 Head pushed slightly forward of the shoulders.
 Chin tipped down a few degrees.
 Eyes locked on a screen six to twelve inches lower than they really should be.
 After a while - sometimes minutes, sometimes hours - the back of your neck starts to ache, your shoulders pull up toward your ears, and a dull pressure builds at the base of your skull.

 That is tech neck.
-It is not a clinical diagnosis in the strict sense, but it has become a useful shorthand for the cluster of symptoms that comes from spending too many hours of the day with your head tilted forward toward a phone, laptop, or tablet.
+Not a clinical diagnosis in any formal sense, but a useful shorthand for the cluster of symptoms you get from spending too many hours with your head tilted forward toward a phone, laptop, or tablet.
 The mechanics are well-established.
 The fixes are not complicated.
 The hard part is noticing - because by the time the pain arrives, the posture has usually been there for hours.

-This guide unpacks what tech neck actually is, why it happens, what the load on your cervical spine looks like at different angles, and the evidence-based ways to reverse it.
-It also tries to be honest about what the research does and doesn’t show, because there is a lot of confident-sounding tech-neck advice out there that doesn’t fully line up with the studies it cites.
+This guide covers what tech neck actually is, why it happens, what the load on your cervical spine looks like at different angles, and the evidence-based ways to reverse it.
+It also tries to be honest about what the research does and doesn’t show - there is a lot of confident-sounding tech-neck advice out there that doesn’t fully line up with the studies it cites.

 What Tech Neck Actually Is